mariusz-schimke/GiGraph/README.md

 graph.Edges.Add("Foo", "Bar", edge =>
 {
-    // the head node (Bar) is inside the cluster, so the edge will be attached to the cluster, not to the node edge.Attributes.Head.ClusterId = "Cluster1";
+    // the head node (Bar) is inside the cluster, so the edge will be attached to the border of that cluster instead of the node edge.Attributes.Head.ClusterId = "Cluster1";
 });
 ```